Methodology

 - Main Goals of Research Methodology

-| Aspect | Description |
+| Component | Description |

 |---|---|

-| Research philosophy | Underlying assumptions about knowledge and reality |
+| Research Philosophy | Assumptions about knowledge and reality |

-| Research approach | Deductive, inductive, or abductive reasoning |
+| Research Approach | Deductive, inductive, or abductive reasoning |

-| Research design | Overall structure of the study |
+| Research Design | Overall structure of the study |

-| Goal | Ensure systematic and credible research |
+| Goal | Ensure systematic, valid, and reliable research |

-Research Methodology (At a Glance)
+Research Methodology at a Glance

 What is Research Methodology?